SeldonIO/alibi/CONTRIBUTING.md

 `import_optional` function.

 #### Note:
-- The `import_optional` function returns an object instance rather than an object.
-This will cause typechecking to fail if not all optional dependencies are installed.
-Because of this we also need to 1.
+- The `import_optional` function returns an instance of a class and if this is passed to type-checking constructs, such as Union, it will raise errors.
+Thus, in order to do type-checking, we need to 1.
 Conditionally import the true object dependent on `TYPE_CHECKING` and 2.
-Use forward referencing within typing constructs such as `Union`.
+Use forward referencing when passing to typing constructs such as `Union`.
 We use forward referencing because in a user environment the optional dependency may not be installed in which case it'll be replaced with an instance of the MissingDependency class.
-This will throw an error when passed to `Union`.
 For example:
   ```py
   from typing import TYPE_CHECKING, Union